Skip to content ↓

 This is a statutory assessment that the children take at the end of Year 1.
 They will complete it 1 to 1 with a teacher or familiar qualified adult in school.
 The test is a list of 40 real and pseudo (alien) words.

-As a child goes through the test they are expected to apply more advanced phonics skills.
+As a child goes through the check they are expected to apply more advanced phonics skills.
 The pass mark has remained at 32+ since its introduction in 2011 and children who do not pass in Year 1 are required to retake the test at the end of Year 2.

 We will prepare children for this test from FS2 onwards in an informal and fun way.
 We use the check as a measure not the finish line and aim for the children to be scoring 40 marks in year 1 to demonstrate their sound grasp of phonics knowledge.
 Their progress will be tracked and shared with parents regularly and any additional support needed with be put in place.